Thought Leadership • April 12, 2025

 What is a Foreign Private Issuer?

-Foreign companies that want exposure to American markets sometimes go through the process of getting listed as a public company in the U.S. Other times, they become what is known as a foreign private issuer, or FPI for short.
+As capital markets continue to globalize, foreign companies that want exposure to American markets sometimes go through the process of getting listed as a public company in the U.S. Other times, they become what is known as a foreign private issuer, or FPI for short.
 Foreign private issuers have the benefit of access to U.S. markets and certain friendly accommodations without having to go through the entire process of getting listed.
+Attaining this regulatory classification means companies with FPI status gain access to U.S.-based investors and reduce certain reporting burdens.
+Although the status is attractive to many foreign companies because of the liquidity, investor depth, and valuation visibility of U.S. markets, being an FPI still necessitates SEC compliance for disclosure requirements.
+At the same time, these companies must be aware that the regulatory requirements for becoming an FPI are not lighter, merely different.
 Below, get an SEC foreign private issuers overview that includes the financial reporting requirements to know.

 Foreign Private Issuer SEC Filing Requirements